OrdnanceSurvey/OS-OpenMap-Local-stylesheets/Geopackage stylesheets/QGIS Stylesheets (QML)/Backdrop style/README.md

-# OS OpenMap - Local Backdrop style
+# OS OpenMap Local - Backdrop style

 These are **QML** files for OS OpenMap - Local in **Geopackage** format for use in **QGIS**.

 *They have been designed to work with the data as it is supplied.*

-**NOTE** that the labelling won't work in QGIS versions from 2.12 as the label engine was upgraded.

 ## Quick start guide